mitsuba-renderer/drjit/docs/special.rst

 - Tensors (e.g., :py:class:`drjit.cuda.TensorXf`).

 Each flavor exists for a variety of different dimensions, backends, and numerical representations.
-Every resulting type also has a corresponding C++ analogue, which enables tracing and automatic differentiation of large codebases involving a mixture of C++ and Python code.
+Every type also has a corresponding C++ analogue, which enables tracing and automatic differentiation of large codebases involving a mixture of C++ and Python code.